LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. type:: map

    Maps are used to store values along with associated keys.
-An element can later be found given the key value it was inserted with.
+An element can later be found given the key value with which it was inserted.
 New elements can be inserted or removed freely from a map.
 Only one element can be stored for any given key and inserting a duplicate key will replace any existing element.

    The keys used in a map can be of any type, provided that type has a suitable ``onCompare`` method.
 Keys must compare themselves consistently such that if